Sheeshkidayyy/Scripts/README.md

 Look at the README that is named with what operating system you will be using in the Virtual enviorment.

 ## Next:
-Follow the instructions on teh README
+Follow the instructions on the README

 # Fianlly:
 BOOM you should have gotten some points!